RiceD2KLab/HFD_F21/README.md

 # Houston Fire Department - SPRING 2022
-#### Members: Annita Chang, Joshua Washington, Jarrett Prchal, Tessa Cannon, Yuxin Gong, Ziyana Samanani.
+#### Members: Tessa Cannon, Annita Chang, Yuxin Gong, Jarrett Prchal, Ziyana Samanani, Joshua Washington

-This is our repository that contains the code for our capstone project: <br /> **Analyzing Fire Inspections for the Houston Fire Department**
+This is the repository that contains the code for our capstone project: <br /> **Analyzing Fire Inspections for the Houston Fire Department**

 DISCLAIMER: The Houston Fire Department data is private and cannot be posted to a public repository.
-In order to run our files and generate diagrams based on the dataset we were given, please locate and download the files `Address_&_Violation_Records_data 2020.csv`, `Address_&_Violation_Records_data 2021.csv`, `INFOR Data by Months`, `Structure Fires 2005-2021`, and `D2K Incident Data July 2018 to JAug 10 2021_Export.csv` from the Data folder in Team HFD Microsoft Teams.
-We also used three publicly available dataset `building_other.txt`, `real_acct.txt` and `SVI_Harris.csv` that are available on Teams and online.
+In order to run our files and generate diagrams based on the dataset we were given, please locate and download the files from the Data folder in Team HFD Microsoft Teams General Drive.
+We also used three publicly available datasets `building_other.txt`, `building_res.txt` `real_acct.txt` and `SVI_Harris.csv` that are available on Teams and the [HCAD website](https://hcad.org/pdata/pdata-property-downloads.html).

 Incident: `D2K Incident Data July 2018 to JAug 10 2021_Export.csv` under
 Inspection: `INFOR Data by Months`
 Violation: `Address_&_Violation_Records_data 2020.csv`, `Address_&_Violation_Records_data 2021.csv`